 Pratt & Whitney engineers maintain that the United Technologies division bet the company on its geared turbofan (GTF) departure from conventional engine design because it promotes better optimization of shaft speeds and allows the fan to turn at lower rpm to reduce noise.
 While developing variants of the PW1000G GTF for the Mitsubishi MRJ, Bombardier CSeries, Airbus A320 NEO, Irkut MC-21, and Embraer 170 and 190 airliners, Pratt has announced that that it is extending the technology ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gearing Up for the Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gearing Up for the Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.